-To extend the signals to the whole plane for use with DCT, we reflect signals about the image boundaries.
-This prevents artifacts at the boundaries (if we used with cyclic filling with DFT, signal values would leak from one side to the other).
-Note that using Fourier transform to speed up optimization is a standard technique (e.g. see [30] and [38]).
-However, unlike previous work, we have extra variables (the C_k) in our problem: we carefully eliminate these variables and obtain an explicit solution.
-Another feature of our solution is that we have intermediate variables (the S_k and T_k), which must be calculated in real space, so that our computation is done in a mixed-domain (real space and DCT transform space).
+To extend the image signals to the whole plane as needed by DCT, we reflect signals about the image boundaries.
+In principle, other Fourier-related transforms could be used instead-we use DCT as it is the simplest and most common Fourier-related transform that can prevent artifacts at the boundaries (e.g., if we used DFT with cyclic extension, signal values would wrap around from one side to the opposite image edge, causing unwanted artifacts).

+Use of Fourier-related transforms to speed up optimization is a standard technique (e.g. see [33] and [41]).
+However, unlike previous work, we have extra variables (the $C_k$ ) in our problem: we carefully eliminate these variables to obtain an explicit solution.
+Another feature of our solution is that we have intermediate variables ( $S_k$ and $T_k$ ), which must be calculated in real space, resulting in a mixed-domain computation, done partly in real space and partly in DCT transform space.

 In detail, using Eq.
-(12), we can calculate O_k with just one 2-dimensional DCT and one 2-dimensional inverse DCT, using the observations that:
+(12), $O_k$ can be calculated with just one 2-dimensional DCT and one 2-dimensional inverse DCT, using the observations that:

-• The DCTs of G and L could be efficiently calculated.
-For G, we write G = Gx Gy where Gx and Gy are the 1-dimensional 9-tap binomial kernels in the x and y directions, giving $\mathcal{D}(G){x,y} = \mathcal{D}(Gx)x \mathcal{D}(Gy)y$.
-For
+• The DCTs of G and L can be efficiently calculated.
+Gcan be written as G = Gx \ Gy, where Gx and Gy are 1-dimensional 9-tap binomial kernels in the x and y directions, giving $\mathcal{D}(G){x,y} = \mathcal{D}(Gx)x \mathcal{D}(Gy)y$ .
+For L, we calculate each element of D(L) according to the formal definition of DCT; this is efficient because L has few identical non-zero elements.
+(These DCTs must actually be computed-although G and L are local, and the same for all images, their DCTs depend on the size of $D_k$ .)